preignition/program-user-guide/docs/app/survey/reference/content/logic-expression/jexl-syntax.md

 * **Membership (`in`):**
   * Checks for a substring: `"Cad" in "Ron Cadillac"` evaluates to `true`.
   * Checks for an array element: `"coarse" in ['fine', 'medium', 'coarse']` evaluates to `true`.
+  * **Crucial for Group Questions:** Since Checkbox Group questions store answers in an array, you must use `in` to verify if a specific option is selected.
   * *Note:* Uses `==` internally, so it won't match objects by value (e.g., `{a: 'b'} in [{a: 'b'}]` is `false`).

 ## Ternary Operator